NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 **ExtrudedPolygonBuilder** -  Shows how to build a tool for creating and editing ExtrudedPolygons on the surface of the globe.

-**LineBuilder** -  A utility class that allows the user to interactively build a polyline.
+**LineBuilder** -  Allows the user to interactively build a polyline.

 **LineBackground** -  Illustrates how to display lines that stand out from the background imagery.